 - Governmental bodies may not ask the Attorney General to “reconsider” an opinion.

-To request information from this governmental body:
+To request information from this governmental body, use the:

 For complaints regarding failure to release public information, please contact your local County or District Attorney.